Updated July 6, 2023

 What is Arm’s Length Transaction?

-- The parties involved in the transaction are unrelated and have no influence on each other.
+- Parties involved in the transaction are unrelated and have no influence on each other.

 - Deals between family members, close relatives, friends, and companies with cross holdings are not arm’s length transactions.

-- Transactions of a non-arm’s length nature have implications on finance and taxation.
+- Transactions of a non-arms length nature have implications on finance and taxation.

 How Does an Arm’s Length Transaction Work?